NIDDK Central Repository Data and Documentation Submission Guidelines

 - Study protocol

-- A contents file for each data set, showing the number of observations, variables, variable labels, and value label name
+- A contents file for each data set, showing the number of observations, variables, variable labels, and value labels

 - Data dictionary or Codebook showing: